Smith v. Maryland: Background

 The law surrounding police searches of a suspect's telephone information dates back to 1928.
 That year, the Supreme Court ruled in Olmstead v.
 United States that wiretapping of private phone calls does not require a warrant under the Fourth Amendment because the intrusion does not take place within a private home.
 That ruling was overturned in 1967 in Katz v.
 United States, in which the Supreme Court held that the Fourth Amendment applied not just to places but to a person's private life, thus making a warrant required for many more types of police searches.

 Smith v.
 Maryland originated in 1976, when police in Baltimore, Maryland suspected Michael Lee Smith of robbing a woman and then continuing to harass her via telephone.
 Police sought evidence that Smith had called the victim's phone number, and approached the local telephone company about installing a pen register at the company's central office to record the numbers that Smith had called from his home phone.
-The pen register information revealed that Smith had indeed called the victim, and this information was used to support his arrest and conviction.
+The pen register data revealed that Smith had indeed called the victim, and this data was used to support his arrest and conviction.

 Smith appealed his conviction in Maryland court, arguing that police collection of information about his telephone calls was a search that required a warrant under the Fourth Amendment.
 His constitutional argument was rejected and his criminal conviction stood.
-Smith appealed to the U.S. Supreme Court, which took the case.
+Smith appealed to the U.S. Supreme Court, which granted certiorari.

 Opinion of the court

 The Supreme Court, in a majority opinion written by Justice Harry Blackmun, held that police use of a pen register to collect information on telephone usage is not a search because the "petitioner voluntarily conveyed numerical information to the telephone company."
-Since Smith "disclosed" the dialed numbers to the telephone company so that they could connect his call, he could not reasonably expect that the numbers he dialed were private.
+Since Smith "disclosed" the dialed numbers to the telephone company so that they could connect his calls, he could not reasonably expect that the numbers he dialed were private.

 Per the third-party doctrine, the court determined that a customer on a public telephone network uses the service voluntarily and must accept that the network provider knows and records the numbers called in order to connect calls and charge accordingly.
 Thus, the voluntary network customer must also accept that other parties, including the police, can review that usage information and there is no realistic expectation of privacy for that data.
 Therefore, the police are not required to obtain a warrant to collect that information.